bwplotka/my/web/content/posts/golang-memory-monitoring.md

 ([code](https://sourcegraph.com/github.com/google/cadvisor@cc445b9cc7e20e12062cc40ac0aa2b88c40dc487/-/blob/container/libcontainer/handler.go#L533))

 As you remember `container_memory_usage_bytes` was not very useful.
 Essentially you never know if memory is saturated or just cached.
-Even worse, the `usage_in_bytes` cgroup counter is quite fuzzy and non-exact.
+Even worse, the `usage_in_bytes` cgroup counter is quite approximative.
 From the [cgroup docs](https://www.kernel.org/doc/Documentation/cgroup-v1/memory.txt):

 > For efficiency, as other kernel components, memory cgroup uses some optimization to avoid unnecessary cacheline false sharing. usage_in_bytes is affected by the